 What was the piscine like?

-The first week was pretty depressing because I failed every day, some things were simple and some were more about following the instructions.
-There were a lot of red zeros, on the weekend after we had our first big project, that is when I actually felt like I was making progress because from that point on I started passing more days.
-I spent a lot of time working on it and understanding the norm, it became easier as I read the instructions and learned exactly what I was meant to be doing.
+The first week was pretty depressing because I failed every day.
+Some things were simple and some were more about following the instructions.
+There were a lot of red zeros.
+On the weekend after we had our first big project, that is when I actually felt like I was making progress because from that point on I started passing more days.
+I spent a lot of time working on it and understanding the norm.
+It became easier as I read the instructions and learned exactly what I was meant to be doing.
 The first week of the piscine I wasn’t talking to a lot of people and that was why I was failing.
 The second week I was talking to more people, asking how they tackled problems, and the piscine experience got better.
 It is an enjoyable experience once you get past the first week.
-I was proud of myself for completing it, I had wanted to go home and felt done, but I saw the friends I made in the piscine were really encouraging and decided to stick through with it.
+I was proud of myself for completing it.
+I had wanted to go home and felt done.
+But the friends I made in the piscine were really encouraging and I decided to stick through with it.
 No matter what happened I could count it as a good learning experience overall.

 What was it like when you received your post-piscine decision email?